-Here, in her debut pamphlet, the natural world (including the world of the body) proves faulty, mysterious and resilient.
-She reflects on loss and luck, on places loved and places discovered, on childhood and childlessness.
+Here, in her debut pamphlet, the female body proves faulty, mysterious and resilient.
+She reflects on unchosen childlessness, its hard lessons, and on finding family and consolation in the natural world.
 Her tenderness of detail is heart-stopping.

 On diagnosis & the need to cry

 She calls it a tumour.

 I picture a snow globe,

 the tiny town with its bank & spire,